-- a.
-Organizing exhibitions abroad and participation in international exhibitions/trade fairs - Co-sponsoring of exhibitions organized by other organisations/industry associations/ agencies - c.
-Organizing buyer-seller meets, intensive campaigns and marketing promotion events
+- Organizing exhibitions abroad and participation in international exhibitions/trade fairs - Co-sponsoring of exhibitions organized by other organisations/industry associations/agencies - Organizing buyer-seller meets, intensive campaigns and marketing promotion events

-Financial assistance of up to 95% of the airfare and space rent of entrepreneurs.
+Nature of assistance: Financial assistance of up to 95% of the airfare and space rent of entrepreneurs.
 Assistance is provided on the basis of size and the type of the enterprise.
 Financial assistance for cosponsoring would be limited to 40% of the net expenditure, subject to maximum amount of Rs.5 lakh.

-MSMEs, Industry Associations and other organizations related to MSME sector.
+Who can apply?: MSMEs, Industry Associations and other organizations related to MSME sector.

-7. Reimbursement of Registration Fee for Bar Coding
+Reimbursement of Registration Fee for Bar Coding Description